DataShades/ckanext-collection/docs/structure/domain.md

 The abstract service actually consists of two classes.
 The first one is `types.Service`.
 This is an abrstract class, which contains abstract property `service_name`.
-This class identifies the name of the service inside the collection.
+The property identifies the name of the service inside the collection.

 The base `data.Data` class implements `types.Service` and its implementation of